Hydraulic Cylinder Bore 203.2 mm x Stroke 680 mm

 Where:

-- FF F is the force in Newtons,
+- FF F is the force in Newton,

-- PP P power is expressed in kilowatts.
+- The power PP P is expressed in kilowatts.

 For example, at a pressure of 250 bar, the force generated can be calculated as follows: